 Every Tuesday morning, we have a tutorial and we welcome guest speakers from a range of backgrounds.
 Some of the past speakers include:

-Further Education - Newcastle, Northumbira, Durham and Cambridge University
+Further Education - Newcastle, Northumbira, Durham, Oxford, and Cambridge University

-Charity - NCS, The People’s Kitchen, Blue Sky Trust, Streetwise
+Charity - NCS, The People’s Kitchen, Blue Sky Trust, Streetwise, Dementia Friends and The North East Ambulance Service

-Careers - ASK Apprenticeships, Accenture, Tyne Met College, EY, Dementia Friends, Unifrog
+Careers - ASK Apprenticeships, Accenture, Tyne Met College, EY and Unifrog